What's the difference?

 Each course gives you the chance to undertake an independent research project, experience an industrial placement or study year abroad.

 The choice very much depends on your personal interests, so consider what you have enjoyed studying the most so far and where you think you’d like to take your studies in the future.

 Are you interested in whole organism biology; how microbes, plants and animals function?
 Are you fascinated by how organisms interact with each other and their environments?
 Do you want to understand organismal evolution and genetics?
 Biology might be the route for you.

 Our BSc Biology course is a broad-based degree with an emphasis on organismal biology.

-You’ll gain an understanding of biology at many different levels, following from the molecular biology of the cell, through how animals and plants function as organisms, to their ecological interactions with each other and the environment.
+You’ll gain an understanding of biology at many different levels, from the molecular biology of the cell, through how animals and plants function as organisms, to their ecological interactions with each other and the environment.

 The core subject areas you’ll study throughout your degree will include genetics, animal biology, plant biology and ecology/evolution.

 From your second year you can choose to specialise in areas such as ecology, behaviour and conservation biology, or in the molecular and genetic aspect, which gives you chance to develop broad knowledge as well as graduating with a specialism.

 If your interests lie specifically within one of those areas, you should consider one of our more specialist biology degrees, such as Ecology and Conservation Biology, Zoology or Genetics.

 Career options: Biology graduates can go down a number of career paths, students from Biology have gone on to be a: